Autoworkers from closed plants fight new GM contract

 “We were the sacrificial lamb in this one for the whole of the UAW,” Sandquist said.
 “And we got screwed.”

 In August, the FBI raided the suburban Detroit home of UAW President Gary Jones as part of a corruption probe.
 He has not been charged and has not commented on the raid.
-Earlier this month, Jones' successor as union regional director in Missouri was charged in a $600,000 embezzlement scheme, and another UAW official pleaded guilty to taking kickbacks from union vendors.
+Earlier this month, Jones’ successor as union regional director in Missouri was charged in a $600,000 embezzlement scheme.

-Eight other people — including five UAW officials — have been convicted over the past two years of looting a jointly run Fiat Chrysler-UAW training center for blue-collar workers, with prosecutors alleging $1.2 million was diverted.
+Ten other people — including six current or former UAW officials — have pleaded guilty in the probe over the past two years.
+The latest guilty plea came Tuesday.

 At a meeting of factory-level union leaders in Detroit last week, Dan Morgan, bargaining chairman for the local in Lordstown, made a plea to vote the contract down, saying they should stay on strike until GM keeps the plants open.